ex-Plant/next_15_app_course/notes.md

 The server render happens every time a user requests or navigates to that page.
 There is no static cache; each request triggers a fresh server-side render and fetch.

 - seed db

 - useSearchParams for client components
 - params, searchParams for async pages

 **SUSPENSE**

 - add key to make it work on the same route

 **zod**

 - zod is not used only to validate forms - it can be also very useful to check if data coming from db or any other data source is keeping the correct structure

+**dynamic vs static**

+- static - component run during the build - html is already there during the build it is not created on request
+- dynamic - rerendered on request
+- using some next.js features will automatically turn some pages into dynamic pages, for example using cookies, search params, params etc. since these features are client side features
+- generate static params can make some of these dynamic pages static so that next.js can render them statically during the build
+- generateStaticParams MUST return array of slug objects [{slug: "slug"}] - this way next js knows it needs to run them during build and render them -`CLIENT COMPONENTS RUN ON THE SERVER ONCE - during build time`

+**PREFETCHING IN LINK COMPONENT**

+- on prod - not on dev! - next will prefetch data to components, pages when they are in view.
+- It will receive `REACT SERVER COMPONENT PAYLOAD` which is a result of rendering a server component and put it in the client-side cache (`ROUTER CACHE`)

+**unstable_cache**
+- if we are not using fetch that is cached by default we need to do that ourselves
+- using unstable cache is caching data from data source for the duration a session - refresh will delete it

+**server security and server-only**
+- whenever there is some vulnerable users data that you do not want to leek to the client it is good idea to put them to a separate catalogue like server-utils etc.
+- then you install a package called server-only and import it at the top of the file that you want to keep on the server
+- if you try to call this function from within server component this should throw an error